asb219/evaluate-SOC-models/README.md

 python produce_all_results.py
 ```

-On the first run, this will download 6.2 GB of forcing data
+On the first run, this will download more than 6 GB of forcing data
 and run the 5 soil models on 77 selected topsoil profiles from ISRaD,
-producing 6.3 GB of output data.
+producing almost 7 GB of output data.
 All resulting plots and tables will be saved in the `dump/Results` directory by default.